 I am using Orange Pi Zero with Armbian image and it has two SPI interfaces.
 SPI is used for boot purpose by SPI Flash, hence it cannot be used for other purposes.
 The next interface is used for connecting to MCP3208.
 To know which Pins are allocated, I used the “fex script”.
 Fex is a device tree mapping script where you can map pins to functionalities.

 [spi0] spi_used = 1 spi_cs_bitmap = 1 spi_mosi = port:PC00<3><default><default><default> spi_miso = port:PC01<3><default><default><default> spi_sclk = port:PC02<3><default><default><default> spi_cs0 = port:PC03<3><1><default><default> [spi1] spi_used = 1 spi_cs_bitmap = 1 spi_cs0 = port:PA13<2><1><default><default> spi_sclk = port:PA14<2><default><default><default> spi_mosi = port:PA15<2><default><default><default> spi_miso = port:PA16<2><default><default><default>

-Ofcourse the Vdd and Vref both should be connected to 5V of Orange Pi Zero and similary DGND and AGND should be connected to Ground of the Orange Pi Zero.
+Ofcourse the Vdd and Vref both should be connected to 5V of Orange Pi Zero and similarly DGND and AGND should be connected to the Ground of Orange Pi Zero.

 apt-get install python-dev python-pip virtualenv localpy source localpy/bin/activate pip install spidev

 I am installing the spidev in a local installation, because it is safer to keep the system python undisturbed for experiments.

 Now for the code I took this code from https://gist.github.com/yoggy/7096133 and modified it for my purpose.